Allan-Ngwenya/Password-Generator/README.md

 ## Structure

-- `/index.html` Is where the HTML code has been constructed and stored.
+- `index.html` Is where the HTML code has been constructed and stored.
-- `/style.css` Is where the CSS code has been constructed and stored.
+- `style.css` Is where the CSS code has been constructed and stored.
 - `script.js` Is where the Javascript used for the website has been stored.

 ## Technology used